Top 50 Daily Use Vocabulary Words for Spoken English

 This guide presents a curated list of 50 essential basic and advanced English vocabulary words organised into practical categories.
 Each word comes with its meaning and a simple example sentence, making it easy to understand and apply in real life.

-Vocabulary Words with Meaning and Examples: Category-wise
+Daily Use Vocabulary Words with Meaning and Examples: Category-wise

-Common English Words for Everyday Conversations
+Daily Use English Words with Meaning for Everyday Conversations

 These words form the backbone of daily interactions and help communicate basic ideas clearly.
 Mastering them ensures smooth, confident conversations in any routine situation.